-- 43. Prisoners serve their sentences in either a closed prison or an open institution (15 closed and 11 open prisons).
+46. Prisoners serve their sentences in either a closed prison or an open institution (15 closed and 11 open prisons).
 The average number of prisoners is about 3,000.
 According to Law, prisoners/remand prisoners under the age of 18 (minor) must be kept separate from adult prisoners/remand prisoners unless some other arrangement is in the minor's best interest.
-Placing minor and adult prisoners together cannot be an established practice or the only option available.
-Based on findings of the Ombudsman's/NPM's inspection visits to various prisoners exist in any prison in Finland.
-The number of minor prisoners is very small. - 44.
-The placement of remand prisoners in police prisons is a long-standing problem.
-The Deputy-Ombudsman makes recurring references to the CPT reports on Finland, which have drawn attention to the point that the responsibility for the detention of those deprived of their liberty and those under criminal investigation should be strictly separated.
+Placing minor and adult

+- 47. The placement of remand prisoners in police prisons is a long-standing problem.
+The CPT reports on Finland have drawn attention to the point that the responsibility for the detention of those deprived of their liberty and those under criminal investigation should be strictly separated.
 Overlaps in criminal investigation and detention duties present a risk of misconduct.
-The Deputy-Ombudsman has made several recommendations to police departments on this issue. - 45.
-Health care services for remand prisoners are not sufficiently provided in police departments at times.
-There have been reported cases for example of lacking medication or treatment for diabetes during detainment.

-- 46. Prisons are currently under wide assessment, since the legislative amendment that entered into force on 1 January 2019 aims to significantly reduce the period for which a remand prisoner may be detained in police custody (to one week). - 47.
+The Deputy-Ombudsman has made several recommendations to police departments on this issue. - 48.
+Health care services for remand prisoners are not always sufficiently provided in police departments.
+There have been reported cases for example of lacking medication or treatment for diabetes during detainment. - 49.
+Prisons are currently under wide assessment, since the legislative amendment that entered into force on 1 January 2019 aims to significantly reduce the period for which a remand prisoner may be detained in police custody (to one week). - 50.
 According to the Non-discrimination Act the authorities have a duty to promote the realization of equality.
 In addition, authorities have to make due and appropriate adjustments necessary in each situation for a person with disabilities to be able, equally with others, to deal with the authorities.
 This is also guaranteed by the CRPD.
 Persons with disabilities are in an especially vulnerable position if taken into custody or imprisoned.
-There are reported cases of insufficient adjustments for example in isolation that can amount to degrading treatment. - 48.
+There are reported cases of insufficient adjustments for example in isolation that can amount to degrading treatment. - 51.
 Prevention of violent radicalisation and extremism is based on joint efforts by public authorities and other bodies, such as NGOs.
 Research shows that, for example, that recognition of radicalisation in prisons has resources allocated to it, but many challenges still exist.
-Attention has not been paid enough to the risk connected to stigma with regard to recognition.
+Not enough attention has been paid to the risks connected to stigma with regard to recognition.
 Also there are indications that resources are not equally allocated or actions planned for the follow up to the recognition.
-A Government report was published in May 2019 on observations and recommendations for local collaboration on referral mechanism of persons of concern in local multi-stakeholder collaboration for preventing violent radicalisation28. - What actions has the Government taken in order to enable the placement of minor prisoners at specific units separate from adult prisoners, as required by law as the main rule? - What actions has the Government taken in order to minimize the time remand prisoners are kept in police prisons and that the detention conditions are not influenced by the criminal investigation authorities? - How does the Government ensure that the right to reasonable accommodations and personal integrity is respected when persons with disabilities are taken into custody or imprisoned? - Please elaborate on the overarching plans to prevent violent extremism and radicalisation, especially in prisons, including training and resources for personnel and treatment of those deemed to be radicalized.
+A Government report was published in May 2019 on observations and recommendations for local collaboration on referral mechanism of persons of concern in local multi-stakeholder collaboration for preventing violent radicalisation31. - What actions has the Government taken in order to enable the placement of minor prisoners at specific units separate from adult prisoners, as required by law as the main rule?